Crucian carp: Physiology

 Carassius species exhibit some remarkable physiological adaptations to their environment.
-For example, in entirely anoxic conditions during winter Carassius carassius can survive for considerable periods in oxygen-depleted waters by anaerobic respiration, with ethanol as the major metabolic end product; a facility that is highly unusual among vertebrates.
+For example, in entirely anoxic conditions during winter C. carassius can survive for considerable periods in oxygen-depleted waters by ethanol fermentation, a facility that is highly unusual among vertebrates.
 It is believed this adaptation evolved over millions of years, when in winter, surface ice covers a pond or lake, sealing off exposure to atmospheric oxygen, surviving fish adapting the traits through natural selection.

 During summer the fish also may survive anaerobic conditions by this metabolic expedient, though only to a far more limited extent; the winter phenotype can sustain fermentation as a substitute for respiration for several weeks on end.
 Experimentally the fish have been maintained under anoxic conditions for 140 days.
 Anoxia can be tolerated longest in the coldest water, even down to 0 °C, because colder conditions lower the metabolic rate.
 Alcohol production occurs mainly in the muscle tissues, but also in the liver, where the process is thought to have originated.
 Similarly goldfish can produce alcohol in muscle tissues, but to a much more limited extent.

 Experimentally it has been demonstrated that the metabolic process involves the production of pyruvate from lactate, followed by decarboxylation to acetaldehyde which then is hydrogenated to ethanol as the major metabolic end product.
 In turn the fish largely excretes the ethanol into the water rather than accumulating it to toxic levels in the tissues.
 Excretion of lactate in significant quantities is not a common nor a desirable metabolic facility, but the excretion of ethanol presents no serious metabolic challenges.
 This metabolic expedient avoids the fatal accumulation of acid end-products of anaerobic glycolysis.

 Sport fishing

 In Britain, leisurely or competitive catching of this fish by rod and tackle belongs in the coarse fishing category.
-The British rod-caught record for largest crucian is 4 lb 14 oz (2.211 kg) landed by Adam Broodbanks on 30 October 2024 at Barham Syndicate, Suffolk.
+The British rod-caught record for largest crucian is 2.212 kg landed by Adam Broodbanks on 30 October 2024 at Barham Syndicate, Suffolk.
 This beat the previous British record, a fish of 4 lb 12 oz (2.155 kg) captured by Julian Barnes on 3 May 2021 at Johnsons Lake, Milford, Godalming, Surrey.
 Various bids for the record have been rejected as not "true" crucians" but rather, e.g. a "brown goldfish variant" (i.e., hybrid born between the non-native goldfish or gibelo species and the British crucian).
 In the Netherlands, a typical crucian specimen of 54 cm, weighing 3 kg has been caught and photographed.